QAStudio-Dev/studio/INTEGRATIONS.md

 - Check that the integration status is "ACTIVE" in Settings → Integrations
 - Verify that notifications are enabled for your team
 - Check the Slack app has permission to post in the selected channel

+**Warning icon when clicking notification buttons**
+- This means the Interactivity URL is not configured in your Slack app
+- Go to your Slack app settings → "Interactivity & Shortcuts"
+- Set the Request URL to: `https://yourdomain.com/api/integrations/slack/interactions`
+- Click "Save Changes"
+- Test by clicking a button in a new notification (old messages will still show the error)

 ## API Usage